VincentH-Net/QuickCross/Readme.md

 ##### List ItemTemplate #####
 Specifies the reuse identifier of the `UITableViewCell` that represents a list item.
 E.g. the value "TweetListItem" corresponds to the UITableViewCell with reuse identifier TweetListItem.
 You can specify the reuse identifier in XCode by selecting the UITableViewCell and then specifying the **indentifier** field in the **Attributes Inspector**.
 The default value of the ItemTemplate binding parameter is the value of `ItemsSource` + "**Item**".

+##### Binding a Storyboard Segue to a Command #####
+You can bind a Storyboard Segue to a Command in XCode by selecting the Segue and then setting the **Storyboard Segue identifier** field to the name of the command, e.g. ShowDetail.
+When preparing for the segue, the controller base class will call it's `GetCommandParameter()` method, which you can override in your controller class to provide a parameter for the command, and then the base class will execute the command (if a command with the same name as the Segue identifier exists in the viewmodel).

 #### iOS Binding Parameters in Code ####
 As an alternative to using the Bind attribute in XCode, you can also specify bindings in code in an optional parameter of the `InitializeBindings()` method.
 The InitializeBindings method is implemented in the view controller base classes (e.g. `ViewBase` and `TableViewBase`), and it is called in your controller code from the `ViewDidLoad()` method.
 Here is an example of specifying binding parameters in code: